2015 Grant Recipients

-A total of $50,000 in grants were awarded by Operation Our Town during the 2014 grant cycle for the following proven prevention and treatment programs:
+A total of over $55,000 in grants were awarded by Operation Our Town for the 2015 grant cycle to the following prevention and treatment programs:

 Altoona Area School District Foundation: SOAR (Study, Overcome, Achieve, Reward)

 Identifies students who will receive financial assistance to pursue a post-secondary education, given that they meet program guidelines and participate fully in the program.

 Altoona Boxing Club: Youth Boxing